cbalan/k101/doc/5_git2kube-with-kind.md

 Please note that Kubernetes apps are not limited to golang applications.
 As long as an application can be packaged as a Docker container, it can be managed via Kubernetes.

- 1. Create the application folder and initialize git repo
+ 1. Create the application folder and initialize git repo.
 ```shell script
 mkdir the-app
 cd the-app